highchair/artinruins-com/_property/providence-steam-engine.md

 ### Redevelopment

-Corliss Landing was an early foray into converting industrial mill buildings for residential use at a time when the buildings were not very attractive
+Corliss Landing was an early foray into converting industrial mill buildings for residential use at a time when the buildings were not very attractive.

 The developer of [Davol Square]({% link _property/davol-rubber-company.md %}), Robert P. Freeman, president of Marathon Development Companies, planned the first multi-million-dollar residential, office, and retail project on the waterfront in 1984.
 The complex was still under industrial use by the [New England Butt Co.]({% link _property/new-england-butt.md %}).
 Parent company, the Wanskuck Company, sold the buildings in 1983.[^1]